 The program also includes carb cycling, breaking down the week into two low carb days, two low macro days and three regular macro days.
 With the Faster Way, you track macros, not calories.
 When I started this, I honestly had no idea what a macro was.
 For those in the dark, like me, a macro is your proteins, carbs and fats.

 I also never really paid attention to what I was putting in my body.
 Of course, I knew if I was eating too much junk and tried to balance it out with some fruits and vegetables, but really look at labels?
-Know how much fiber or saturated fat was in something?
+Know how much fiber was in something?
 No.

-I actually kind of geeked out on tracking.
+I actually kind of geek out with tracking.
 To be able to input your foods (They have everything from Trader’s Joe’s, Whole Foods and other popular grocery store items, to chain and fast food restaurants.) and have it pop up within seconds of what everything contains and then play around with it so you can hit your macros was so fun for me.
 Then, once you get the hang of it, it’s easy to know what foods and how much you can eat on a low carb day, for instance.
 So you can opt to keep tracking (I’d advise that.) or go it on your own with your new knowledge.

 And you’re eating real food that you choose and love, just in accordance with your macros.
 So on low carb days, I’m consuming eggs with cheese (They recommend avoiding dairy and gluten to begin with, but I’m a rebel.
 Clearly, I’d get better results if I fully adhered to the program.
 Maybe I’ll try this next round!) avocado and bacon, salads with dressing, steak and veggies for dinner.
 On regular macro days, I’m eating a muffin or cookie and pasta and plenty of other things, of course.
 I’m actually eating more on this program than I was before, just healthier, whole foods and in the correct combination.
 P.S.
 You can drink (They advise to not do so for the first few weeks, but, again, I’ve never been good at being told what to do and Mama loves her wine!
 Still, it’s been good for me to cut it out a bit.
 Wine has so much sugar, which was not helping my cause.
 The alcohol just needs to fit in with your macros.
 So, if I’m planning to have a glass- or two- one night, I’ll watch my macros (and sugar) and opt out of that muffin or cookie.
 I also opt for a vodka seltzer or tequila with a lot of fresh squeezed lime and seltzer on some occasions, which is “better” for you (i.e. less caloric).